 Spina bifida varies in degree from mild with no symptoms, to severe with nerve damage and paralysis.
+Most cases are of the mild variety.
 Infants born with a more serious degree of this disorder have open lesions on their spine where significant damage to nerves and the spinal cord has occurred.
-The opening can be repaired through surgery, but the nerve damage is irreversible.
+The opening can be repaired through surgery, but the nerve damage is permanent.
 Spina bifida can occur anywhere along the backbone, but is most often found in the small of the back or further down.
-There are three types of spina bifida: spina bifida occulta, meningocele, and myelomeningocele.

 Spina bifida occulta